Nathan Willems

-Nathan Willems is a Democrat representing the 29th District in the Iowa House of Representatives since 2009.
+Nathan Willems is a lawyer and politician who represented the 29th District in the Iowa House of Representatives from 2009 to 2013.
+He is a Democrat.
 He holds a Bachelor of Science in Foreign Service from Georgetown University's Edmund A. Walsh School of Foreign Service (2001) and a Juris Doctor from the University of Iowa College of Law (2007).